leonardcser/code-llm/docs/journal.typ

 might be some similar code ending up in the validation set, contaminating it.
 So I will have to do something about this.

+I also added the perplexity score to track the progress of the model.

 #bibliography("journal.bib")